loveencounterflow/FLOWMATIC/README.md

 * can also use `update` instead of `insert`, but then no history visible
 * each component must have exactly one valid entry in `statelog`; these are called the 'Current Component State Vector' (CCSV)
-* current state of the FSM is then the union of the most recent action and the Current Component State Vector
+* current state of the FSM is then the union of the most recent event and the Current Component State Vector
+* all **pairs**—states and events—always have a component in the first position—also called the **topic**—and a either an aspect (for states) or else an action (for events) in the second position, the **focus**.

 ## Complex State